leanprover/theorem_proving_in_lean4/tactics.rst

       refl
     end

-With these tactic, the proof can be written more elegantly as follows:
+With these tactics, the preceding proof can be written more elegantly as follows:

 .. code-block:: lean